vivesg/myscripts/README.md

-#Some of my Scripts that i used for several stuff on Azure or Microsoft technologies
+## Some of my Scripts that i used for several stuff on Azure and Microsoft technologies

+Examples of Code for educational purposes